mkarpiarz/cloud-native-docs/gpu-operator/confidential-containers.rst

   The Operator manages installing and deploying a runtime that can run Kata Containers with QEMU.

-* Kata Containers
+* NVIDIA Kata Manager for Kubernetes

+  GPU Operator deploys NVIDIA Kata Manager for Kubernetes, ``k8s-kata-manager``.
+  The manager performs the following functions:

-  GPU Operator deploys NVIDIA Kata Manager, ``nvidia-kata-manager``, to manage the ``kata-qemu-nvidia-gpu-snp`` runtime class and to configure containerd to use the runtime class.
+  * Manages the ``kata-qemu-nvidia-gpu-snp`` runtime class.
+  * Configures containerd to use the runtime class.
+  * Manages the Kata artifacts such as Linux kernel images and initial RAM disks.

-* NVIDIA Confidential Computing Manager
+* NVIDIA Confidential Computing Manager for Kubernetes

-  GPU Operator deploys the manager, ``nvidia-cc-manager``, to set the confidential computing mode on the NVIDIA GPUs.
+  GPU Operator deploys the manager, ``k8s-cc-manager``, to set the confidential computing mode on the NVIDIA GPUs.

 * Node Feature Discovery (NFD)

   When you install NVIDIA GPU Operator for confidential computing, you must specify the ``nfd.nodefeaturerules=true`` option.
   This option directs the Operator to install node feature rules that detect CPU security features and the NVIDIA GPU hardware.
+  You can confirm the rules are installed by running ``kubectl get nodefeaturerules nvidia-nfd-node-featurerules``.

   On nodes that have an NVIDIA Hopper family GPU and either Intel TDX or AMD SEV-SNP, NFD adds labels to the node such as ``"feature.node.kubernetes.io/cpu-security.sev.snp.enabled": "true"`` and ``"nvidia.com/cc.capable": "true"``.
   NVIDIA GPU Operator only deploys the operands for confidential containers on nodes that have the ``"nvidia.com/cc.capable": "true"`` label.

 About NVIDIA Confidential Computing Manager
 ===========================================

-You can set the confidential computing mode of the NVIDIA GPUs by modifying the cluster policy.
+You can set the default confidential computing mode of the NVIDIA GPUs by setting the ``ccManager.defaultMode=<on|off>`` option.
+You can set this option when you install NVIDIA GPU Operator or afterward by modifying the cluster policy.

 When you change the mode, the manager performs the following actions:

 * Evicts the other GPU Operator operands from the node.

-  However, the manager does not drain other workloads.
+  However, the manager does not drain user workloads.
   You must make sure ensure that no user workloads running on the node before you change the mode.

 * Unbinds the GPU from the VFIO PCI device driver.